LegalizeAdulthood/refactor-test-suite/Contributing.md

 ## Executable add-tests

-Example: `add-tests RefactorTest R RefactorTest/NewRename.cpp results`
+Example: `add-tests RefactorTest results R RefactorTest/NewRename.cpp`

 The executable add-tests scans the test case directory for existing test cases and replaces temporary test markers in a source file with consecutive markers